Kalvin-Twitty/Kalvin-Twitty.github.io/_posts/2023-04-12-heimdall-dashboard.md

 4. Wait for the DNS changes to propagate, which can take anywhere from a few minutes to several hours depending on your DNS provider.

 Once the DNS changes have propagated, you should be able to access your Heimdall dashboard using the custom domain name you set up in the A record.
-Simply open a web browser and navigate to `http://heimdall.yourdomain.com` (
+Simply open a web browser and navigate to `http://heimdall.yourdomain.com` ez pz